bthelen/php-buildpack-pipeline/README.md

 database.
 It can easily be modified to create online buildpacks if you prefer.
 For more detailed information about building custom buildpacks, please refer to the official [Cloud Foundry Documentation](https://docs.pivotal.io/pivotalcf/2-2/buildpacks/developing-buildpacks.html).

+This pipeline will create a buildpack which includes PHP binaries for 7.1.x, 7.2.x, and 7.3.x.
+Support for 7.4.x won't be added until after it is included in the [official buildpack from Cloud Foundry](https://github.com/cloudfoundry/php-buildpack).

-This Pipeline Takes 3 resources as input:
+This Pipeline Takes the following resources as input:
 * An S3 bucket containing a `.tar.gz` file copy of the Oracle 12c drivers and SDK
 - This repo's source
 - The Cloud Foundry Binary Builder - used to bind the PHP Binaries used in the Buildpack
 - The Official Cloud Foundry PHP Buildpack Source
+- The Version of PHP 7.1.x source code to build
+- The Version of PHP 7.2.x source code to build
+- The Version of PHP 7.3.x source code to build

-The built PHP Buildpack for cflinuxfs3 which includes the Oracle drivers will be stored in the same S3 bucket where the Oracle drivers are stored.
+The built PHP Binaries and the Buildpack for cflinuxfs3 which includes the Oracle drivers will be stored in the same S3 bucket where the Oracle drivers are stored.

 ![Pipeline Image](./pipeline.png "Pipeline")